WPRealm/wprealm/README.md

 WP Realm
 ========

 WP Realm is a soon to be launched blog concerning all things WordPress.
 The main purpose behind WP Realm and general focus will be non-commercial community blog which will focus on all WordPress business/blogs/people etc. No just centric around the US community.
-No doubt the occasional American may appear but it’s aim is to be more balanced, to keep people up-to-date on non-US news and to promote non-US WP businesses.
+No doubt the occasional news about American news may appear, but it’s aim is to be more balanced, to keep people up-to-date on non-US news and to promote all WP businesses around the world.

 Where are you at?
 -----------------